Gung Ho!: Production

 When producer Walter Wanger acquired the rights to the Makin Island raid and Lt.
 W.S LeFrançois' story, the United States Navy film liaison Lt.
 Albert J Bolton insisted that neither Carlson nor his executive officer James Roosevelt be singled out.
 The screenplay depicted a fictional Lt.
 Col. Thorwald with no executive officer.
 The screenplay did include a character played by J. Carrol Naish, a Raider lieutenant of Greek extraction based on Marine Raider Lt.
 John Apergis as well as Gunnery Sergeant Victor "Transport" Maghakian who served in the raid and survived the war.
-Though many incidents in the film did not occur in the real Makin Island raid, Carlson wrote of his being pleased with the film to Wanger.
+Though many incidents in the film did not occur in the real Makin Island raid, Carlson wrote to Wanger that he was pleased with the film.

 Like many other films about the United States Marine Corps, the movie was filmed at Marine Corps Recruit Depot San Diego and Camp Pendleton with Marine extras and technical advisors including Carlson, Maghakian and Lt.
 Wilfred Sylvio LeFrancois with all three men being awarded the Navy Cross on the actual raid.
 The Japanese were played by Chinese and Filipino extras.